akeneo/pim-docs/cookbook/custom_entity/creating_an_attribute_type.rst

 values of its own.

-To add validation for a ProductValue, you must create an constraint guesser which will add constraints on the fly if the product has values for your attribute :
+To add validation for a ProductValue, you must create an constraint guesser which will add constraints on the fly if the product has values for your attribute:

 .. literalinclude:: ../../src/Acme/Bundle/CatalogBundle/Validator/ConstraintGuesser/CustomConstraintGuesser.php
    :language: php